About London Chinese New Year:

 Traditionally, London Chinese New Year celebrations are on the first Sunday after new year's day.

-Chinese New Year 2013 falls on 10 February, and the London celebrations are actually being held on Sunday 10 February 2013.
-This is the Year of the Snake.
+Chinese New Year 2014 falls on 31 January, and the London celebrations are actually being held on Sunday 2 February 2014.
+This is the Year of the Horse.

 The parade starts at 10.15am from Trafalgar Square, and returns to Trafalgar Square at noon, where there will be free entertainment until 6pm.